perwin/pyimfit/docs/overview.md

-   * Fitting is done by instantiating an `Imfit` object with a ModelDescription object as input, then adding a 2D numpy array as the data to be fit (along with, optionally, mask and error images, image A/D gain, etc.) with the `loadData` method, and then calling the `doFit` method (along with the minimization algorithm to use).
+   * Fitting is done by instantiating an `Imfit` object with a ModelDescription object as input, then adding a 2D numpy array as the data to be fit (along with, optionally, mask and error images, the image A/D gain value, etc.) with the `loadData` method, and then calling the `doFit` method (along with the minimization algorithm to use).
 Or just call the `fit` method and supply the data image, etc., as part of its input.

    * Once the fit is finished, information about the fit (final &chi;<sup>2</sup> value, best-fit paremeter values, etc.) and the best-fitting model image can be obtained by querying properties and methods